weaveworks/weave/site/operational-guide/tasks.md

 will start automatically on system restarts.

-If you are aiming for a non-interactive installation, use systemd to launch Weave after Docker - see [systemd docs](/site/installing-weave/systemd.md) for details.
+If you are aiming for a non-interactive installation, use [systemd]((/site/installing-weave/systemd.md) or a similar init system and then launch Weave using the `--no-restart` flag after Docker has been started.

 ##<a name="detect-reclaim-ipam"></a>Detecting and Reclaiming Lost IP Address Space